 This seminar examines the use of laboratory and field experiments to study economic and social science behavior.
 We will consider issues relating to the design of experiments, including the use of laboratory versus field methods, financial incentives, control conditions and statistical analysis.
 We will study several types of economic experiments, including auctions, bargaining, dictator and ultimatum games, games in environmental economics, public goods allocation and voting games.
-This counts toward the seminar requirement for the major.
 Prerequisite: ECON 101 and 102.
-Generally offered every year.